VoltaicGRiD/OmniGit/README.md

 - Graphical interface built with `tview` and `tcell` for a more intuitive user experience.

 ## To-Do
-- [ ] Allow for updating all submodules with a single input window
+- [X] ~~Allow for updating all submodules with a single input window~~
+  - Now implemented as the elusive "Omni-update" function
   - [ ] Branches must exist / be created for all submodules selected
 - [X] ~~Implement [Lazygit](https://github.com/jesseduffield/lazygit) style push / pull~~
   - [X] ~~Implement `lazygit` as a built-in overlay app? (could be useful)~~
+- [ ] Update the Omni-update form to be more functional
+- [ ] Perform / write extensive tests for the Omni-update function
 - [ ] Multi-platform support
   - [ ] Linux
     - [ ] Arch